-For example, pulse-taking to elicit not just speed but the pulse quality; taking full cognizance of the skin colour, not just where the pain or problem is but of the face and demeanour; hearing not just the words spoken but the sound of the speaking voice; smelling the patient and knowing what different odours might mean.
+For example, pulse-taking to elicit not just speed but your pulse quality; full cognizance of your skin discoloration; not just where the pain or problem is but of your face and demeanour; hearing not just the words spoken but the sound of your speaking voice; smelling you (Yes!
+Sorry!) and knowing what different odours might mean.

 Unfortunately, modern medicine often uses methods that clear symptoms but do the wrong thing for the energy of the body.